0xAX/asm/content/asm_3.md

 ### Converting an integer to a string

-In the end of the previous section we calculated the sum of two numbers and put the result in the `r10` register.
-The `sys_write` system call can print only string.
-So we need to convert our numeric sum to string before we can print it.
-We will achieve this by the `int_to_str` sobroutine:
+In the previous section, we calculated the sum of two numbers and put the result in the `r10` register.
+As the `sys_write` system call can only print a string, now we need to convert our numeric sum into a string.
+To do so, we will use the `int_to_str` subroutine:

 ```assembly
 	;; Move the sum value to the rax register.